Skip to Content

 I didn’t get to hear any of the kids’ tour, but Tiny Traveler was very engaged.
 She wouldn’t leave each room until the recording was done, and even murmured, “Hmm, interesting,” a few times.

-holyroodhouse, still a royal palace, has an audio tour just for kids, which makes it easy for the whole family to enjoy a tour.
+Holyroodhouse, still a royal palace, has an audio tour just for kids, which makes it easy for the whole family to enjoy a tour.

 You’ll see Mary, Queen of Scots’ apartments, the throne room, the formal dining and more.
 How interesting you’ll find it might depend on how interested you are in the historic and current royals.